-Unlike vanadium flow batteries, which currently supply a great battery alternative, lithium-air batteries mostly theoretically represent a great battery alternative.
-Lithium-air batteries could triple the range of electric cars and could give electric cars the same range as gasoline ones.
+Unlike vanadium flow batteries, which currently represent a great, realistic battery alternative, lithium-air batteries only theoretically represent a great battery alternative.
+Lithium-air batteries could triple the range of EVs; and could give fully charged EVs the same range as maximum range gasoline cars with a full tank.
 However, whereas vanadium flow batteries can charge and discharge repetitively with no problem, lithium-air batteries have been notoriously difficult to re-charge.

 New batteries made from everything from li-ion + cobalt, phosphate, manganese, silicon; as well as batteries based on vanadium, zinc, sodium or even graphene – all show great promise.
 Advanced R&D is being done on "superconductors", flow batteries, solid-state batteries, and various metal or air-flow type batteries; as well as experimental combinations such as lithium sulfur, lithium-nickel-manganese-cobalt, and lithium-tininate oxide. new advanced next-gen batteries are quickly gaining ground both in terms of R&D, as well as deployment.
 Advancements in next-gen batteries will help add renewable energy storage to the grid, add charging capacity to our cell phones and laptops, and help extend the range of electric cars to compete with gasoline ones.